isomerpages/moe-bendemeersec/_key-programmes/Applied Learning Programme.md

 ---
 title: Applied Learning Programme
-permalink: /key-programmes/applied-learning-programme
+permalink: /key-programmes/applied-learning-programme/
 description: ""
 ---
-# Applied Learning Programme

-### In Health Science and Healthcare technology
+## **Applied Learning Programme In Health Science and Healthcare technology**

 Our Applied Learning Programme (ALP) seeks to deepen students’ knowledge in STEM education where students solve authentic problems in health sciences and healthcare using technology.